python-bonobo/bonobo/docs/tutorial/tut01.rst

   directed acyclic graph (also refered as a DAG, sometimes).
 * Node: a transformation within the context of a transformation graph.
 The node defines what to do whith a transformation's output, and especially what other node to feed with the output.
 * Execution strategy (or strategy): a way to run a transformation graph.
-It's responsibility is mainly to parralelize (or not) the transformations, on one or more process and/or computer, and to setup the right queuing mechanism for transformations' inputs and outputs.
+It's responsibility is mainly to parallelize (or not) the transformations, on one or more process and/or computer, and to setup the right queuing mechanism for transformations' inputs and outputs.
 * Execution context (or context): a wrapper around a node that holds the state for it.
 If the node need the state, there